-But that also means that these projects (and the resulting products) don't go through the same rigorous testing that established publishers demand before they approve something for retail distribution.
+But that also means that these projects don't go through the same rigorous testing that established publishers demand before they approve something for retail distribution.

 Kickstarter has lowered the barrier to entry so much that many projects, if they actually ship at all, end up being subpar in quality—whether that quality is in gameplay, component pieces, customer service, or whatever else.

 The gameplay may not actually be what was described in the campaign description.
 The component pieces might be sourced from bottom-shelf manufacturers.
 The rulebook might be impossible to parse.

-Because Kickstarter games aren't available to the public, reviews may be sparse or non-existent—and if there are any reviews, they could be highly suspect since reviewers often have a vested interest in not burning bridges with the creators who send them free stuff.
-This is the same reason why I don’t pre-order games or buy Early Access games, mind you.
-User reviews are extremely important in this day and age.
+Because Kickstarter games aren't available to the public, reviews may be sparse or non-existent—and if there are any reviews, they could be highly suspect since reviewers often have a vested interest in maintaining quid-pro-quo relationships.

 2. Kickstarter Strategies Are Anti-Consumer

 There's something about the Kickstarter experience that tempts creators to milk their supporters for as much cash as possible.

 If you pledge X amount, you only get the base game; if you pledge X+Y amount, you get the base game and some cool swag; if you pledge X+Y+Z amount, you get exclusive Kickstarter-only bonuses.

-I’m mainly talking about Kickstarter exclusives that affect gameplay, which is supremely predatory.
-These limited-time “offers” prey on the FOMO of board gamers and the compulsory need for board game whales to collect everything to maximize gameplay value, and we all know how much overlap there is between avid board gamers and collectors.
-It’s manipulative in a “Buy now before it’s too late!” sense, and it’s all due to artificial scarcity.
-It’s not like the creator is no longer able to print more cards or manufacture more pieces, is it?
+It's manipulative in a "Buy now before it's too late!" sense, and it's all due to artificial scarcity.
+It's not like the creator will never be able to print those cards or manufacture those pieces, is it?

 Note: Kickstarter exclusives that don't affect gameplay are fine.